TABLE OF CONTENTS

 }

-The profile can be also defined on the fly within the PWTK script with the slurm_profile command, e.g.:
+The 'slurm_profile' command can be used to define profiles on the fly within the PWTK script, e.g.:

 slurm_profile n24 {